FREE QUOTE in a minute

 While servicing, the manufacturer will separate the watch and its movement and clean every individual element.
 Then, they will replace the lubricants, quantify it (as required), followed by putting the watch parts back together.

 Whether you keep your Rolex in a watch box, watch winder or any secure place, it is essential to keep the crown secured adequately.
 This will prevent any moisture or dust from destructing the movement.

-Thus, the straightforward answer to the question ‘how long does a Rolex watch last?’ ideally is:
+Thus, the straightforward answer to the question ‘how long does a Rolex can last?’ ideally is:

-If you service your Rolex watch on time and maintain it correctly, the watch will typically last forever.
+If you service your Rolex watch on time and maintain it correctly, the watch will typically run for lifetime.

 If you even simply use your Rolex without taking proper care or servicing, it will be still most likely in good working order for twenty years, thirty years or maybe, even longer.
 However, every mechanical asset requires some maintenance because it tends to wear down with time.

 There are many Rolex timepieces from the brand’s early years that have been passed down via many generations and are yet in good working condition.
 A Rolex watch can be completely functional even with an aged dial, yellowed luminous plots and discoloured bezel.

 However, if you do not service the movement when needed, your watch may ultimately stop functioning.
 The bottom line is that if you take care of your Rolex properly and service it according to the brand’s advice, there is no limit to the life of your Rolex watch.